hds-sandbox/bulk_RNAseq_course/develop/05_preprocessing.md

 * [Sailfish](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html) and
 * [Salmon](https://combine-lab.github.io/salmon/)

 Each of the tools in the list above work slightly differently from one another.
 However, common to all of them is that **they avoid base-to-base genomic alignment of the reads**.
 Genomic alignment is a step performed by older splice-aware alignment tools such as [STAR](https://academic.oup.com/bioinformatics/article/29/1/15/272537) and [HISAT2](https://daehwankimlab.github.io/hisat2/).
-In comparison to these tools, the lightweight alignment tools not only provide quantification estimates **faster** (typically more than 20 times faster), but also prove **improvements in accuracy** [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].
+In comparison to these tools, the lightweight alignment tools not only provide quantification estimates **much faster** (typically more than 20 times faster), but also (**improvements in precision**)[https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x].
+Nonetheless, a recent (Nature article)[https://www.nature.com/articles/s41598-020-76881-x] that pseudoaligners have low accuracy compared to classic aligners.

 **We will use the expression estimates, often referred to as 'pseudocounts', obtained from [Salmon](https://combine-lab.github.io/salmon/)** as the starting point for the differential gene expression analysis.

 <p align="center">